jai-singhal/djangopy/_posts/2017-05-31-pagination-with-django.md

 Django provides a few classes that can help you to manage your paginated data i.e., data that are split across several pages, with “Previous/Next” links or list it into discrete page numbers.
 You can use the Django Pagination by including the class that lives in django/core/paginator.py

+## Jump into the code

 Let's understand by an example of Blog app.

 ##### Models.py